-As at the date hereof, the CCGC is composed of four (4) directors, namely Louis P. Bernier, Gary M. Collins, Jean-René Halde and Sylvain Lafrance, all of which are independent within the meaning of National Instrument 52-110 Audit Committees.
+As at the date hereof, the CCGC is composed of three (3) directors, namely Louis P. Bernier, Gary M. Collins and Brigitte Bourque, all of which are independent within the meaning of National Instrument 52-110 Audit Committees.
 The Board of Directors believes that the members of the CCGC have the knowledge, experience and required backgrounds to fulfill the CCGC's mandate, and each member of the CCGC has direct experience that is relevant to his responsibilities in executive compensation.
 In particular, (i) Louis P. Bernier is a partner at Fasken Martineau DuMoulin LLP, a law firm, where he specializes in labour, employment, public and constitutional law.
-Mr. Bernier is also a member of the International Society for Labour and Social Security Law and a member of the board of directors and executive committee of the Fédération des chambres de commerce du Québec, where he serves as chairman of the labour committee; (ii) Gary M. Collins, who spent 13 years as a Member of the British Columbia Legislative Assembly, including serving as British Columbia's Minister of Finance from 2001 to 2005, has served as President of Coastal Contacts Inc. and Harmony Airways, as director of Chorus Aviation Inc. (formerly Jazz Air Income Corporation), Liquor Stores North America, Catalyst Paper Corporation and Lantic Sugar/Rogers Sugar Inc., and as Senior Vice President of Belkorp Industries Inc.; (iii) Jean-René Halde has held Chief Executive Officer roles in a number of leading companies such as Metro-Richelieu Inc., Culinar Inc. and Livingston Group Inc. He was most recently President and Chief Executive Officer of the Business Development Bank of Canada from 2005 to 2015 when he retired.
-He presently is a director of the TD Bank Group, Chairman of École de Technologie Supérieure, a large engineering school, and an advisor or director to a number of private companies.
-Mr. Halde was Chairman of the Conference Board of Canada, the Montreal Heart Institute and the Grocery Products Manufacturers of Canada.
-He served on the boards of a number of public companies such as RONA, Provigo, Gaz Metropolitain and CCL Industries, as well as on the boards of a number of private companies and not-for-profit organizations; and (iv) Sylvain Lafrance has been Executive Vice-President, French Services of the CBC, is a member of the Order of Canada, sits on the Boards of Directors of Attraction Média Inc. and the Orchestre Symphonique de Montréal and is Chairman of the Québec Film and Television Council.
+Mr. Bernier is also a member of the International Society for Labour and Social Security Law and a member of the board of directors and executive committee of the Fédération des chambres de commerce du Québec, where he serves as chairman of the labour committee; (ii) Gary M. Collins is a Senior Advisor at Lazard Canada and previously served as a Member of the British Columbia Legislative Assembly for 13 years, including serving as British Columbia's Minister of Finance from 2001 to 2005.
+He also previously served as President of Coastal Contacts Inc., President and CEO of Harmony Airways, and as Senior Vice President of Belkorp Industries Inc. Mr. Collins currently serves as a director of Chorus Aviation Inc., Rogers Sugar Inc., Fiera Capital Corporation and StuartOlsen Inc. Previously Mr. Collins served as a director of Liquor Stores North America and Catalyst Paper Corporation; and (iii) Brigitte Bourque is an executive coach at Pauzé Coaching, the firm she co-founded in 2010.
+She served as Chief of Staff for the Québec Environment Minister and Special Advisor for the Québec Premier's office, and she was Assistant Deputy Minister at the Communications Department from 1989 to 1994.
+She was Vice-President, Corporate Human Resources and Employee Communications at Teleglobe Canada Inc., an international telecommunications carrier, she is currently on the board of Executives Available, a non-profit organization, and she is involved as an expert with Femmessor, on organization financing and helping women entrepreneurs.
 These collective skills and vast experience allow the CCGC to make decisions affecting the relevance of policies and practices regarding the Corporation's compensation.